 h.
-Out of the appropriation included in paragraph C. 39. of this Item, \$221,903 the second year from the general fund is provided in the Academic Year Governor's School funding allocation to increase the per pupil amount the second year as an add-on for a compensation supplement payment equal to 2.0 percent of base pay on December 1, 2019, for Academic Year Governor's School instructional and support positions.
+Out of the appropriation included in paragraph C. 38. of this item, \$408,502 the first year and \$834,740 the second year from the general fund is provided in the Academic Year Governor's School funding allocation to increase the per pupil amount the second year as an add-on for a compensation supplement payment equal to 2.0 percent of base pay on July 1, 2020, and for a compensation supplement payment equal to 2.0 percent of base pay on July 1, 2021, for Academic Year Governor's School instructional and support positions.